If your student is interested in joining a sorority, you have come to the right place! Some frequently asked questions and answers are listed below.

 Where can I find more information?

-• Each sorority is different.
+Each sorority is different.
 Encourage your daughter to research the chapters to find a good fit.
 Help her decide which chapter would provide the greatest degree of opportunities.
-For more information, visit the Greek Life website at http://www.greeklife.vt.edu/ or visit the National Panhellenic Conference website at http://www.npcwomen.org.
+For more information, visit the Office of Fraternity and Sorority Life website at http://www.fsl.vt.edu or visit the National Panhellenic Conference website at www.npcwomen.org.